 The ability to access information means that a person with disability can participate in mainstream activities that the rest of the population take for granted like learning to read, watching television, accessing documents at work, applying for a property and even getting money out of an ATM.

-Media Access Australia is Australia’s only independent charitable organisation dedicated to increasing web and digital accessibility for all people with a disability.
+Centre for Inclusive Design is Australia’s only independent charitable organisation dedicated to increasing web and digital accessibility for all people with a disability.

 What do we do?